 As part of the University's reporting obligations to the UK Home Office Visas and Immigration, all international students (non-EEA) are required to register at the Student Link three times per year.

-International students are also required to complete a Monthly Attendance Monitoring Form through MyPGR Platform (https://mypgrplatform.uws.ac.uk/).
+International students are also required to complete a Monthly Attendance Monitoring Form through Skillsforge.
 The University is required to report students who fail to inform us of their attendance and engagement with their studies to the UK Border Agency.
 Therefore, please make sure to engage with your supervisors and the Doctoral College if you are facing any difficulties so we can help you.
+Graduate Route VISA